orionrobots/orionrobots.github.io/content/wiki/lego_specifications.md

 "lego engineering", "lego technic gears"]
 using_mathjax: true
 ---
 When building machines and robots with Lego, dimension specifications for the standard bricks are handy.
 This will help designing models, and interfacing Technic Lego with other materials.
+This article contains paid links.

 ## Lego Brick and Plate Ratios